ASDIO1/Dirty-Txt-Generator/README.md

 This program allows to create unlimited txt files, but all files are storaged in a folder inside the project, named "SavedTexts".
 This Folder cant be changed by the user.

-Use this program to practice  yooutr refactoring Skills.
+Use this program to practice  your refactoring Skills.